 This year at Photonics West, Sensors Unlimited familiarized us with their export compliance guidelines for their line of cameras.

 At SPIE’s DCS 2016 exhibition, Sensors Unlimited – A part of Collins Aerospace, Brendan Murphy, spent some time with Photonics Online to school us up on the three primary things one should consider before purchasing a SWIR imager — resolution, global availability, and cost.

-Doug Malchow with Sensors Unlimited — UTC Aerospace Systems took some time out on day two of the Photonics West exhibition to catch us up on the relaunch of their InGaAs linear arrays, an update on the export classifications of a 320x256 SWIR camera, and a quick refresher on their standard suite of SWIR cameras.
+Doug Malchow with Sensors Unlimited — UTC Aerospace Systems discusses the relaunch of his company's InGaAs linear arrays, provides an update on the export classifications of a 320x256 SWIR camera, and shares a quick refresher on their standard suite of SWIR cameras.